 Video: Tour de France comes to the UK

 The Tour finally crosses the Channel for Stage 4 for a sprinters’ day from the beach resort of Le Touquet-Paris-Plage into metropolitan Lille.
 Look out though for crosswinds that could blow the race wide open.
-Stage 2: 201km from York to Sheffield

 Stage 5 is where things get really interesting.
 15.4km of cobbled roads will test the mettle of the yellow jersey contenders- expect chaos on the Carrefour de l’Arbre, a particularly hellish section used by the particularly demonic Paris-Roubaix race.